BaiGanio/docker-k8s/README.md

 - Face ConfigMaps, Secrets, and Ingresses
 - Wrestle with scaling, health checks, and rolling updates

-### The Wiki is your safepoint bonfire — begin your pilgrimage frtom there & return to it whenever the cluster grows dark and inscrutable.
+<h4 align="center">The Wiki is your safepoint bonfire!<br>Begin your pilgrimage from there.<br>Return to it whenever the cluster grows dark and inscrutable.</h4>

 ---